abisop/nuttx-docs/en/platforms/xtensa/esp32s3/boards/esp32s3-devkit/index.md

     Flash voltage set by eFuse to 3.3V
     Hard resetting via RTS pin...

-The flash type can be seen on the "Flash type set in eFuse: quad" line.
+The flash type can be seen on the \"Flash type set in eFuse: quad\" line.

 ### pwm